Skip to Main Content

 Staff Access Initiative

-• This 8-hour study room will be first come, first serve and won't have a separate waitlist.
+• This 8-hour study room will be available on a first-come, first-served basis and won't have a separate waitlist.
 If the room is already checked out, staff are encouraged to make use of the Bradley Reading Room, the staff lounge, or a regular individual study room.

-• While there will not be a separate waiting list for the "Part-Time Staff Only" key, OPS on shift will put the staff members name on the regular waiting list in a different color.
-Once the "Part-Time Staff Only" key is returned, the employee will be able to be paged for the room if they still have not gotten a regular individual study room.
+• While there will not be a separate waiting list for the "Part-Time Staff Only" key, OPS on shift will add staff members' names to the regular waiting list in a different color.
+Once the "Part-Time Staff Only" key is returned, the employee will be able to be paged for the room if they have not yet received a regular individual study room.

 Extended Loans

-Part-Time Staff now can have extended loans for select items twice a semester!
+Part-time staff can have extended loans for select items twice a semester.

-• Part-Time Staff can ask a Supervisor for an extended item loan for any of the items listed below as a perk.
-This way you can utilize the resources the library offers and familiarize yourself better with them when scholars have questions.
+Part-Time Staff can ask a Supervisor for an extended item loan for any of the items listed below as a perk.
+This way, you can make better use of the library's resources and become more familiar with them when scholars have questions.

 • Tripods